18.1 The Abs function

 Math.
 Abs (number)

 In this example, we add a text box control for the user to input his or her number and a label control to display the absolute value of the number.
-We use the Val function to convert text to numeric value.
+We use the Val function to convert text to a numeric value.
 Rename the textbox as TxtNum and the label as LblAbs.

 Private Sub BtnComp_Click(sender As Object, e As EventArgs) Handles BtnComp.Click LblAbs.Text = Math.Abs(Val(TxtNum.Text)) End Sub